Outgoing Student Mobility for Studies

 If the department does not have an inter-institutional agreement, students cannot benefit from study mobility.

-5. If the student has already benefited from study or traineeship activities within their current stage of studies, the total duration with the new activity must not exceed 12 months (24 months for integrated doctoral programs).
+5. If the student has already benefited from study or traineeship activities within their current stage of studies, the total duration including the new activity must not exceed 12 months (24 months for integrated doctoral programs).

 The 12-month period is calculated as 360 days.